Last updated on July 15th, 2020

 If you have a narrow lot, a lap pool is an ideal solution.
 Not only does it maximize the square footage of your space, it provides a great way to stay in shape.
 It can be built in the sun or shade and can be turned horizontally or vertically to fit tight spaces.
 Lighting your lap pool at night highlights its beauty and magically turns your small backyard into an oasis.

-Even though your backyard may be limited in space, there are unlimited ways to make it cozy, inviting, and unique.
-In addition to the above tips, a tour around Pinterest is sure to get your creative juices flowing and inspire additional landscaping ideas for small backyards.
+Even though your yard may be limited in space, there are unlimited ways to make it cozy, inviting, and unique.
+In addition to the above tips, a tour around Pinterest is sure to get your creative juices flowing and inspire additional small backyards ideas.